-- (a) the individuals who are Members as at the date of adoption of this Constitution;and - (b) any other individual the Board admits to membership in accordance with this Constitution. - 7.1.3 The Company has the following categories of Members: - (a) General Members; and - (b) Life Members, for individuals who, due to their record of service to the Company and their support of the Purposes and this Constitution, the Board considers merit membership of this category. - 7.1.4 The Company may at any time determine other categories of membership of the Company.
+- 7.1.1 The following persons are Members: - (a) the individuals who are Members as at the date of adoption of this Constitution; and - (b) any other individual the Board admits to membership in accordance with this Constitution. - 7.1.2 The Company has the following categories of Members: - (a) General Members; and - (b) Life Members, for individuals who, due to their record of service to the Company and their support of the Purposes and this Constitution, the Board considers merit membership of this category. - 7.1.3 The Company may at any time determine other categories of membership of the Company.